leolopes2001/leolopes2001/README.md

   </em>
 </p>

-- 🌱 Studying and improving my skills in React and Laravel.
+- 🌱 Studying and improving my skills in AWS and NodeJS.
 - 🚀 Student at PUC Minas
 - 📫 My email: leomartins2001@gmail.com